NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Village of Deir el-Medina Is an ancient Egyptian workmen’s village which was home to the artisans who worked on the tombs in the Valley of the Kings during the 18th to 20th Dynasties of the New Kingdom of Egypt (ca. 1550–1080 BCE).
 During the Christian era, the temple of Hathor was converted into a church from which the Egyptian Arabic name Deir el-Medina (“Monastery of the City”) is derived.

 It is one of the most thoroughly documented accounts of community life in the ancient world that spans almost four hundred years.
-There is no comparable site in which the organisation, social interactions, working and living conditions of a community can be studied in such detail.
+There is no comparable site in which the organization, social interactions, working and living conditions of a community can be studied in such detail.

-Malkata palace complex. is the site of an Ancient Egyptian palace complex built during the New Kingdom, by the 18th Dynasty pharaoh Amenhotep III.
+Malkata Palace Complex. is the site of an Ancient Egyptian palace complex built during the New Kingdom, by the 18th Dynasty pharaoh Amenhotep III.
 The site also included a temple dedicated to Amenhotep III’s Great Royal Wife, Tiy, which honors Sobek, the crocodile deity.

 Today this is ruin down a dirt 1.3 km road that nobody visits as there is nothing to see, only low walls of stone.